kurumar/kurumar/README.md

 ## Hey there 😶‍🌫️

-I'm a Solutions Architect with 10+ years of experience in software engineering, specializing in software architecture, technical sales, and customer success.
+I'm a Solutions Architect with over 10 years of experience focusing in software architecture, networking, and security.

 How to reach me: [LinkedIn](https://www.linkedin.com/in/kurumar/)